Austin Energy Leads the Charge to Achieve Carbon-Free Electric Power

 For customers who want to choose 100% renewable energy, Austin Energy offers GreenChoice®, the longest-running voluntary renewable energy program in Texas.
 Commercial and residential GreenChoice subscribers add clean energy to Austin's grid every day when choosing to meet their electricity needs with 100% renewable Texas wind.

-Nearly 28,000 customers subscribe to GreenChoice, which translates* to:
+More than 28,000 customers subscribe to GreenChoice, which translates* to: